Elliot

 This area has just about everything any boater or fisherman

 could dream of.
-There are 3 municipal boat launches on
+There are 3 municipal boat launches on the

 lakes in and around town and numerous man-made and